C. Diff. Infection Control

 Most disinfectants and cleaners can cause more harm than good

-C. difficile is a growing part of our society and all of us are exposed to the bacteria more often than we realize.
-It is vital that you understand and practice good infection control techniques to protect you and your family from becoming infected.
+The C. difficile superbug is a growing risk with the rise of antibiotic resistance.
+If you or a family member is sick, it’s vital that you understand and practice good infection control techniques to protect you and your family from becoming infected.
 Good hygiene practices can also help you to recover faster from a C. difficile infection.

 The EPA advises people to only buy non-toxic and unscented cleaning products.
-Synthetic chemicals used in many cleaning products are toxic.
-They can weaken your body and leave you MORE vulnerable to infections in the long run.
+Synthetic chemicals used in many cleaning products are toxic and they can weaken your body and leave you MORE vulnerable to infections in the long run.

 The same goes for hand soaps.
-While consistent hand washing is very important, the type of soaps you use makes a big difference.
-And some hand cleaners will not kill C. difficile spores.
+Consistent hand washing is very important, especially if you’ve touched contaminated surfaces.
+However, the type of soap you use can make a big difference for your immune health.

-How C. difficile move from person to person
+How does C. difficile move from person to person?

-C. difficile spores can live on surfaces or clothing for years.
-Spores are like a protective armor that bacteria can wear while dormant, allowing them to survive for long periods in harsh conditions.
-C. difficile spores are easily spread from person to person through touch, contact with contaminated objects or surfaces (like cell phones, keyboards, gym equipment and more), and even through the air as airborne C. difficile (more on that in a bit).
+C. difficile bacteria make “spores” which can live on surfaces or clothing for years.
+Spores are like a protective armor that bacteria can wear while dormant (think of a seed), allowing them to survive for long periods in harsh conditions.
+C. difficile spores are easily spread from person to person through touch, contact with contaminated objects or surfaces like hand rails, bathroom sink areas, cell phones, keyboards, gym equipment and more.
+However, C. diff. spores must be ingested to cause an infection through fecal-oral transmission.

 Will hand washing prevent C. difficile?

-It is true that hand washing is important.
 Be sure to wash your hands well in warm soapy water.
 I do not advocate the use of antibacterial soaps, as studies have shown they can weaken your skin’s natural defenses, and can actually INCREASE your chances of getting infected.
+In fact, the European Union has banned many antibacterial agents used in hand soaps that are commonly sold here in the USA.
+Why?
+For causing antibacterial resistance and other health issues.
+Be sure to use natural soaps without antibacterial ingredients.

-Be aware that alcohol can not kill C. difficile spores.
-So avoid using the popular hand sprays and sanitizers that contain alcohols as the main ingredient.
+Also, be aware that alcohol will not kill C. difficile spores.
+So while using popular hand sprays and sanitizers that contain alcohol will help, it will not fully clean your hands.

-Also keep in mind that over-washing your hands can be bad as it can lead to cracks in your skin, which can make your skin vulnerable to picking up infections.
+Also keep in mind that over-washing your hands can be bad as it can lead to cracks in your skin, which can make your skin vulnerable to picking up other infections like Staph or MRSA.

 Safe and effective disinfectants